Ned Abraham: Education, qualifications and career

-By coincidence and in 2003, he became the first man in history to be awarded a surgical fellowship by a woman, Mrs Anne Kolbe, who was the first female president of a college of surgeons anywhere in the world.
+By coincidence and in 2003, he became the first man in history to be awarded a surgical fellowship by a woman, Ms Anne Kolbe, who was the first female president of a college of surgeons anywhere in the world.
 After obtaining the Fellowship of the Royal Australasian College of Surgeons, he qualified for the Membership of the Colorectal Surgical Society of Australia and New Zealand.

 At the completion of his surgical training in Australia, he was awarded the Fellowship of the Royal College of Surgeons of England by an invitation from its Vice President in 2003.
 He worked as the Surgical Superintendent of the Royal Prince Alfred Hospital for three years before moving to Coffs Harbour, New South Wales, where he took up a job as a Senior Lecturer in Surgery at the Faculty of Medicine, University of New South Wales, as well as public and private hospital appointments as a colorectal and general surgeon.

 He studied "Evidence" then obtained the degree of a Doctor of Philosophy (PhD) in Surgery from the University of Sydney in 2008.
 In 2009, he became the first clinical academic to be promoted to the level of an Associate Professor in the eleven-year history of the Rural Medical School, UNSW Australia.

-In 2020, Abraham publicly revealed what he considered to be serious shortcomings in the healthcare system which caught significant media attention.
-He was accused of having brought disrepute to NSW Health and was referred to Human Resources for Disciplinary Action.
-Abraham resigned from NSW Health that same year following a protracted battle between him and the administration which had spilled into the public domain.
-It is believed that has been an out-of-court settlement (reference?).
-The hospital administration stacked up clinical complaints against Abraham with the medical regulators.
-Abraham put an end to the conflict by undertaking not to perform a specific procedure for rectal cancer.
-This information is in the public domain.
-Abraham has continued to practice general and colorectal surgery in Australia in the States of New South Wales and Victoria.
+In 2020, Abraham revealed what he considered to be serious management shortcomings in the healthcare system in Australia which caught significant media attention.
+He was accused of bringing disrepute to NSW Health and was referred to Human Resources for Disciplinary Action.
+This was around the same time of the publication of his first book about clinical injustice in Australia.
+Abraham reigned from NSW Health and following a protracted legal battle, it is believed that a confidential apology was issued to Abraham by a NSW area health service with an out-of-court settlement in his favour.
+However, and concurrently, the hospital administration stacked up clinical complaints against him.
+Although no clinical performance issues were found by the medical regulators, Abraham put an end to the conflict by undertaking not to perform a specific procedure for rectal cancer and continued to practice surgery in Australia.
+He faced another highly charged controversy under similar circumstances when he worked at another hospital in Victoria Australia.
+Again, no clinical performance issues were found by the medical regulator as Abraham's specialist registration was not changed.